Does it Live up to the Hype or go down in Flames?

 The Big Issues with the HCG Diet

-One of the biggest issues with the HCG weight loss program apart from the fact that your caloric intake will be incredibly low is the fact that it’s also going to set up you for lean muscle mass loss.
+One of the biggest issues with the HCG program apart from the fact that your caloric intake will be incredibly low is the fact that it’s also going to set up you for lean muscle mass loss.

 In fact, when using this diet plan you’ll have just as much of a chance of losing muscle as you will losing body fat, which is something that you must aim to avoid when dieting.